winton/typectl/README.md

 expect(arg.value).toBe(1)
 ```

-Using this technique, async processing is optimal out of the box, and remains so in different configurations.
+Using this technique, optimal async processing is built-in, and remains optimized in different configurations.

 Functions can now be small, simple, and isolated while remaining flexible to end-user composition.